-You are the first line of defence when it comes to your child’s drug use or drinking.
+You are the first line of defence when it comes to your child’s substance use.

-Nearly two-thirds of teenagers see great risk of upsetting their parents or losing the respect of their family if they smoke marijuana or use other drugs.
+Three-quarters of teenagers see great risk of upsetting their parents or losing the confidence of their family if they drink alcohol, consume cannabis or use other substances.

 - Praise and reward good behaviour for compliance and enforce consequences for non-compliance.

-- Know where your teen is and what he or she will be doing during unsupervised time.
-Research shows that teens with unsupervised time are three times more likely to use marijuana or other drugs.
-Unsupervised teens are also more likely to engage in risky behaviours such as underage drinking, sexual activity, and cigarette smoking than other teens.
+- Keep track of your child’s activities.
+Know where your pre-teen or teen is and what he or she will be doing during unsupervised time.
+Of course, your kids might not like you keeping tabs on where they are and what they’re doing.
+Research shows that teens with unsupervised time are three times more likely to use cannabis, alcohol or other drugs.
+Unsupervised kids are also more likely to engage in risky behaviours such as underage drinking, sexual activity, and vaping or cigarette smoking than other teens.
 This is particularly important after school, in the evening hours, and also when school is out during the summer or holidays.

-- Talk to your teen.
+- Talk with your pre-teen or teen.
 While shopping or riding in the car, casually ask him how things are going at school, about his friends, what his plans are for the weekend, etc.

 - Keep them busy — especially between 3 p.m. to 6 p.m. and into the evening hours.
 Engage your teen in after-school activities.
 Enroll your child in a supervised educational program or a sports league.
 Research shows that teenagers that are involved in constructive, adult-supervised activities are less likely to use drugs than other teens.

 - Check on your teenager.
 Occasionally check-in to see that your kids are where they say they’re going to be and that they are spending time with whom they say they are with.